 - DNA sequencing of the nrITS region with latest 10.4.1 ONT flowcells and kit 14 chemistry

 - DNA sequence editing and analysis with our custom pipeline

 - Personalized project dashboard (MycoMap.com)

-- DNA barcoding results – compare reference data from GenBank and our internal working database (10,000+ unpublished sequences) and a personalized consultation to answer any questions you have.
+- DNA barcoding results – sample identification analysis; compare reference data from GenBank, iNat and MO endemic sequences, and our internal working database (20,000+ unpublished sequences) and a personalized Zoom consultation to answer any questions you have (if requested).

 - GenBank Upload

 - Upload of sequence data back to original MO or iNat observation.

 - Each specimen must have images uploaded to iNaturalist or Mushroom Observer.
 See this link for suggestions on preparing specimens for research.